Sniffies

 Sniffies is a map-based hookup app for gay, bisexual, and bi-curious men.

 The website features a map that shows the approximate locations of nearby users who are currently active or have recently been active on the platform.
 The map also shows the locations of groups and popular meeting places in the user's area.
 Users can browse the map to view profiles, chat, and share pictures with potential sex partners in their area.
-Sniffies does not require registration to use; however, certain features, such as filtering results, require free registration.
+Sniffies does not require registration to use; however, certain features require free registration.
+Sniffies Plus, a paid subscription tier, removes advertisements and enables additional features such as hosting groups, chat pinning, and more granular user-blocking controls.

 History

 The website was launched in 2018 by its founder, Blake Gallagher, in Seattle, Washington.
 In 2021, the marketing officer for the company stated that the name "Sniffies" originated from a previous website for trading underwear, later evolving to mean "sniffing out what's around" and "sniffing out the fun".
 However, in 2022, Gallagher stated that this claim was a rumor and explained that the name "Sniffies" was chosen because it was "just an evocative and available domain name".

+In March 2020, Sniffies launched a campaign to urge users to avoid in-person hookups due to the COVID-19 pandemic, while introducing a beta video chat feature called LivePlay to support social distancing.
 In 2024, Sniffies introduced two new features.
 In January, the site launched "vanilla mode", which allows users to browse more discreetly by blurring explicit images.
 In late April, the site introduced "cruiser filters", allowing users to refine their searches based on criteria including age, sexual position, body type, and penis size.

-An official app was released on iOS in 2025.
-The app is currently only available in the US and Canada.
-The app, however, did not have the anonymity feature present on its website at the time of its release on iOS.
-Because of the initial issues with App Store, the app opened on "vanilla mode" by default.
+An official Sniffies iOS app was released in March 2025 for users in the United States and Canada.
+However, the app lacked the anonymity features available on its website, and to comply with Apple's App Store content policies, the app defaulted to "vanilla mode".
+In May 2025, Apple removed the Sniffies iOS app from the App Store; Sniffies stated the removal was temporary and attributed it to "ongoing content restrictions".
+The company stated the app continued to function for existing users, and its web app remained fully operational.

+In April 2026, Match Group announced a $100 million minority investment in Sniffies.
+The agreement included an option for Match Group to acquire the remaining equity at a later date, while Sniffies would continue to be founder-led and operate independently.

 Reception

 Mashable named the app "the best hookup site for gay men" in March 2025.
+As of September 2026, its X account sported 194,000 followers, against Grindr's 440,000.